 typing.Protocol classes that define the method signatures your plugin must implement (structural subtyping, no inheritance required).load_plugin() — A loader function that imports the class, validates it against the protocol, caches it, and returns it to the caller.Environment variable

-└─▶ Django setting (dotted class path)
+└─▶ pydantic-settings config (dotted class path)

 └─▶ load_plugin() ──▶ import + validate + cache